northern-bites/nbites/README.txt

 	  -angleX and angleY are calculated incorrectly (they are just 0.0) -GameController (i.e. Comm) is not working, so switching into playing is not possible -Use the "webots.mtb" table
+	  -We incorrectly convert the image from the native 120x160 RGB webots format to the YUV half VGA format (240 x 320) we use in our code.
+	   The problem is that we introduce vertical stripes because we incorrectly expand a Y1 U Y2 V block into a block twice as large in each dimension (See WBImageTranscriber)